Geostartico/Intelligent-Robotics/assignment2/README.md

 Both additional points for this assignment (tables position and object color detections) have been implemented.
 Both are enabled by default and it is not possible to deactivate them.

-Therefore, the sole available version of the system is the most complete one.
+For this reason, the sole available version of the system is the most complete one.